nextgis/docs_ngweb/source/admin_interface.rst

 * Manage permissions
 * Delete

-Actions pane (see items 6 and 7 in :numref:`admin_index_pic`) contains tools for adding data and executing operations with root group.
+Actions pane (see items 7 and 8 in :numref:`admin_index_pic`) contains tools for adding data and executing operations with root group.

 In current version it is possible to add the following types of data (see item 6 in :numref:`admin_index_pic`):

 * Basemap
+* Collector project
 * Lookup table
 * PostGIS connection
 * PostGIS layer
 * Raster layer
 * Resource group
+* TMS connection
+* TMS layer
+* Trackers group
 * Vector layer
 * Web Map
 * WMS connection
 * WMS layer
 * WMS service

+Depending on your NGW version may also be connected:

+* SVG marker library
+* 3D model
+* 3D scene
+* 3D tileset

 Possible operations are (see item 7 in :numref:`admin_index_pic`):